mattsantand/pynumericalphasematching/README.md

 * Modify the Phasematching classes such that the `SimplePhasematching1D` and `SimplePhasematching2D` are used as parent classes and the other classes are their children.

+## TODOs

+* TODO: Use module to print the calculation progress bar.
+* TODO: replace rectangular integration in Phasematching 1D and 2D with the sinc (the currect integration)
+* TODO: Use FFT to calculate Simple 1D and 2D phasematching with user defined nonlinear profile (introduce in version 1.1).
+* Insert testing module
+* Insert calculation of phasematched processes
+* Insert bandwidth estimation (for 1D functions)

 ## Author

 * [Matteo Santandrea](mailto:mattsantand@gmail.com), University of Paderborn.